 In the second step, the car battery terminal and the jump starter should be correctly and properly connected.

-Attach the red cable of starter to the positive terminal on the car and the black cable to the fixed, clean, and unpainted metal.
+Attach the red cable of the starter to the positive terminal on the car and the black cable to the fixed, clean, and unpainted metal.

-Next is the third step, when everything is ready, turn on the jump starter and make sure the cables are clamped firmly and you can start the car engine after kick off the battery.
+Next is the third step, when everything is ready, turn on the jump starter and make sure the cables are clamped firmly and you can start the car engine after kicking off the battery.

 In case your car doesn’t start, wait for two to three minutes to try again.